transcelerate/ddf-home/CaT_FAQ.md

 <details>
 <summary>Does it matter what tools, systems, languages I use?</summary>
 <p></p>
 You can use whatever tools and software frameworks you wish.
-DDF can be implemented in many ways.
+The SDR can be implemented in many ways.
 <p></p>
 </details>
 <p></p>
 <details>
 <summary>Will someone be checking or marking what has been produced during the Connectathon?</summary>
 <p></p>
 Your code will not be reviewed by someone.
-But the idea of a Connectathon is interoperability.
+But the idea of this Connectathon is interoperability.
 So, it is expected that you will connect the output of your code to that of others and see what works.
 That is how you can test out your (and their) code.
 One of your main goals will be to check your code’s operation against other systems.
 <p></p>
 </details>
 <p></p>